WATM-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On June 15, 2021, Cozi TV was added on the station's third digital subchannel.
 This TV was moved to the fourth subchannel, with Antenna TV programming being removed.

 Analog-to-digital conversion

-WATM-TV shut down its analog signal, over UHF channel 23, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 24.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 23.
+WATM-TV shut down its analog signal, over UHF channel 23, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 24, using virtual channel 23.